FREQUENTLY ASKED QUESTIONS

 A: There are younger, less experienced civilian defense counsel who handle military cases and who aggressively market themselves as the "premier" attorneys in the industry.
 Some of their websites refer to themselves as "the best."
 Their self-promotion includes website claims of unrivaled case results and unmatched client testimonials.
 They belittle active duty military defense counsel who preceded them.
 They seek media appearances to promote their "brand."
 We, on the other hand, have been handling military cases for decades.
 Our experience, case results, and client satisfaction speak for themselves.
 Most of our cases are based on referrals and word of mouth about our performance.
 Our practice is built around serving our clients, not serving our self-image.
 We don't need aggressive internet self-promotion or to belittle anyone.
 When we appear in the media, it's an extension of our representation of a client, not to "get our names and faces out there."
 The bottom line is this – do your research about attorneys, and beware of any attorney who tries to impress you with how much they think of themselves or how little they think of others.

 Q: Do you work with my appointed and/or requested military defense attorney(s)?

 A: Yes.
-If you hire either of us, we will work with your appointed/requested military defense attorney as your "defense team."
+If you hire any of us, you will not lose your appointed military defense counsel.
+We will work with your appointed/requested military defense attorney as a "defense team."
 As the civilian counsel, we will act as your lead defense lawyer, and your military lawyer(s) will assist us.
+As former active duty military defense attorneys ourselves, we have good relationships with active duty military defense counsel and work well with them.
+We also instruct at military defense counsel trainings.
 We have achieved successful results working with Army defense counsel, Navy defense counsel, Air Force defense counsel, Marine defense counsel and Coast Guard defense counsel.